thebkv/bkv/ruth03.md

 ### What Happens

-Boaz wakes.

-Ruth identifies herself and asks him to spread his garment over her because he is a near kinsman.
+Ruth identifies herself and asks Boaz to cover her because he is a near kinsman.

 ### The Key

-This is the center of Ruth 3.

-The Hebrew word translated **skirt** is **kanaph**.

-The same word appeared in Ruth 2:12:
+The word translated **skirt** is **kanaph**, the same Hebrew word Boaz used in Chapter 2 when he spoke of Ruth trusting beneath the LORD's **wings**.

+That repetition connects the two scenes.

+Chapter 2:

 > “under whose wings thou art come to trust.”

-Now Ruth asks Boaz:
+Chapter 3:

-> “spread therefore thy wing over thine handmaid.”
+> “spread therefore thy skirt over thine handmaid.”

-That lexical repetition is too precise to ignore.

-Boaz had pronounced Ruth's refuge under the LORD.

-Ruth now asks Boaz to act as the human agent of that covering within the family redemption structure.
+Ruth is asking Boaz to act.

 ### BKV

-This is one of Ruth's strongest interior movements.

-The disciple first comes under the refuge of God.

-Then that refuge begins ordering actual life.

-Covering becomes concrete.

-Relationship.

-Responsibility.

-Belonging.

-Inheritance.

-Household.

-Ruth does not ask merely to remain safe in Boaz's field.

-She asks for a new relationship to the house itself.

-That is the movement from provision toward establishment.
+The refuge Ruth sought under God is becoming concrete.

+She needs more than the idea of being protected.
+She needs someone who can take responsibility for the actual condition of her life.

+Ruth asks Boaz to become that covering through redemption.

 ---

-### Ruth 3:10 — Boaz Blesses Ruth's Kindness
+### Ruth 3:10–11 — Boaz Accepts

-> “Blessed be thou of the LORD, my daughter…”

-Boaz says Ruth has shown even greater kindness now than before because she did not pursue younger men, whether poor or rich.
+Boaz blesses Ruth and praises her kindness.
+He says she has not pursued younger men, whether poor or rich.

-### What Happens

-Boaz receives Ruth's request positively.

-He understands her approach as an act of covenant loyalty rather than opportunism.

-### The Key

-Boaz does not misread Ruth.

-He sees that she is acting with regard to family obligation and continuity.

-The request is tied to redemption.

-### BKV

-Ruth's choice is again governed by faithfulness rather than immediate advantage.

-She is seeking the person who can rightly act within the family's need.

-This continues the pattern of the book:

-**loyalty before self-interest.**

-That orientation is part of what makes redemption possible.

----

-### Ruth 3:11 — “A Virtuous Woman”

-Boaz tells her:
+Then he tells her:

-> “fear not; I will do to thee all that thou requirest…”
+> “fear not; I will do to thee all that thou requirest.”

-Then:
+He also says:

 > “all the city of my people doth know that thou art a virtuous woman.”

 ### What Happens

-Boaz agrees to Ruth's request.

-He assures her.

-He also reveals that Ruth's reputation has become established throughout Bethlehem.
+Boaz receives Ruth's request positively and promises to act.

 ### The Key

+Boaz understands Ruth's request as an act of faithfulness toward the family, not simply personal attraction.

+Her reputation has also changed since arriving in Bethlehem.

-Ruth entered the town as:
+She entered as:

 > “Ruth the Moabitess.”

-Now Boaz says the whole city knows her as:
+Now Boaz can say that the city knows her as:

 > “a virtuous woman.”

-Her foreign identity has not disappeared, but another description has become equally public.

-Her character is known.
+Both are true, but Bethlehem has now seen how she lives.

 ### BKV

-The stranger is becoming known by faithfulness rather than merely origin.

-This is one of Ruth's quiet transformations.

-She does not erase where she came from.

-Her present life establishes what kind of person she is becoming within the new community.
+Ruth's new belonging has been growing through her actions.

+She chose Naomi's people before those people knew her.

+Now they know her character.

 ---

-### Ruth 3:12–13 — The Nearer Kinsman
+### Ruth 3:12–13 — There Is a Nearer Kinsman

 Boaz says:

-> “And now it is true that I am thy near kinsman: howbeit there is a kinsman nearer than I.”
+> “it is true that I am thy near kinsman: howbeit there is a kinsman nearer than I.”

-Then:

-> “if he will perform unto thee the part of a kinsman, well; let him do the kinsman's part…”

-But if he will not:
+He promises that if the nearer man will redeem, he must be allowed to do so.
+If he will not, Boaz says:

 > “then will I do the part of a kinsman to thee, as the LORD liveth.”

 ### What Happens

-Boaz reveals the legal obstacle.

-Another relative is nearer.

-That man must first be given the opportunity to redeem.
+Boaz accepts the responsibility but explains that another man has the first right to redeem.

-Boaz promises that if the nearer man refuses, he himself will act.

 ### The Key

-This is one of Boaz's defining moments.

-He has just been given the opportunity to take what he wants privately.

-Instead he submits himself to the proper order.

-He does not manipulate Ruth's vulnerability.

-He does not pretend the nearer man's right does not exist.

-He does not use his wealth to bypass the process.

-He says, in effect:

-**the matter must be made right.**
+Boaz cannot finish the matter privately at the threshing floor.

+There is an existing order that must be honored.

+His promise is therefore both willing and restrained.
+He will act, but he will act rightly.

 ### BKV

-A right goal reached through disorder remains disorder.

-Boaz shows another kind of strength:

-the ability to restrain desire until the matter can be rightly established.

-For the disciple, this is crucial.

-Alignment includes both:

-**what is sought**

-and:

-**how it is obtained.**

-Boaz wants redemption.

-Therefore he honors the order through which redemption must come.
+Wanting the right thing does not give us permission to reach it through the wrong means.

+Boaz's willingness to redeem includes his willingness to honor the claim ahead of his own.

+The next step is not to bypass the obstacle.

+It is to settle it.

 ---

-### Ruth 3:14 — Ruth Remains Until Morning
+### Ruth 3:14 — Ruth Leaves Before Morning

-> “And she lay at his feet until the morning…”

-Then she rises before one person can clearly recognize another.
+Ruth remains at Boaz's feet until early morning and rises before people can clearly recognize one another.

 Boaz says: